bryantt927/Flask-LLM-Chatbot-Edu/README.md

 ## Features

-- Embed a chatbot that interfaces with the OpenAI API by adding html and javascript into any website
+- Embed a chatbot that interfaces with the OpenAI API or a locally hosted LLM running LM Studio by adding html and javascript into any website
 - Set the name of your bot and introductory prompt with whom you students can converse
+- Set the model in the app.py code

 ## Getting Started

 ### Prerequisites

-- Ley from OpenAI for their API
+- Key from OpenAI for their API or own server running LM Studio
 - Python 3.7+ installed on your system.
 - Flask 2.0.1 and OpenAI Python SDK installed.
-- Set up your OpenAI API key.

 ### Installation